Running A Marathon Without Training: ALL The Reasons It’s A Bad Idea

 That’s quite a fast time, though their use of “zero training” is a little misleading.
 More concerning is the fact that the search for “running a marathon without training” has millions of views on TikTok.

-Running a marathon on zero training is not safe and can put you at risk for injuries and other problems.
+Running a marathon with zero training is not safe and can put you at risk for injuries and other problems.

-Finishing a marathon typically requires several months of training, and is generally not recommended for new runners until they have been running consistently for at least six months to a year.
+Finishing a marathon typically requires several months of training.
+It is generally not recommended for new runners until they have been running consistently for at least six months to a year.

-In this guide to running a marathon without training, we will discuss the risks of running a marathon without training and the proper training timeline for completing your first marathon so that you have a positive race experience and can cross the finish line healthy and happy.
+In this guide, we will discuss the risks of running a marathon without proper training and outline the recommended training timeline for completing your first marathon, ensuring a positive race experience and a healthy, happy finish.

 Can You Run a Marathon Without Training?